-A sitz bath refers to sitting in a few inches of warm water three times a day for 15 to 20 minutes.
+A sitz bath (a bath where only the hips and buttocks are immersed in warm or saline water) refers to sitting in a few inches of warm water three times a day for 15 to 20 minutes.
 A sitz bath may help decrease the inflammation of hemorrhoids.
-Drying off the anal area completely after each sitz bath is important for minimizing moisture that irritates the skin surrounding the anus.
+Drying off the anal area completely after each sitz bath is important for minimizing moisture that irritates the skin surrounding your rectal area.

 Stool softeners may help, but once hemorrhoids are present, even liquid stools may cause inflammation and infection of the anus.
 Your health care professional and pharmacist are good resources for discussing the use of stool softeners as hemorrhoid treatments.

 Sclerotherapy is one of the oldest forms of treatment for hemorrhoids.
-During sclerotherapy, a liquid (phenol or quinine urea) is injected into the base of the hemorrhoid.
+During this office-based procedure, a liquid (phenol or quinine urea) is injected into the base of the hemorrhoid.

 The veins thrombose, inflammation sets in, and ultimately scarring takes place.
 Ultimately sclerotherapy causes the hemorrhoid to shrink.
 Pain may occur after sclerotherapy, but usually subsides by the following day.
 Symptoms of hemorrhoids frequently return after several years and may require further treatment.

-The principle of ligation with rubber bands is to encircle the base of the hemorrhoidal clump with a tight rubber band.
+The principle of rubber band ligation is to encircle the base of the hemorrhoidal clump with a tight rubber band.
 The tissue cut off by the rubber band dies, and is replaced by an ulcer that heals with scarring.

 A similar procedure was described in 460 BC by the Greek physician Hippocrates: